 It may be concluded that OpenFlow, H.248 and ForCES follow a master/slave asymmetry, from perspective of a control/management plane protocol.

-For H.248: H.248 inherently follows that control model as supports push as well as push mode control (see [ITU-T H.248.55].

 6.5 Time scale of network control: call-dependent vs call-independent control actions

+{Editor's note (2014-11 meeting): following text proposal was discussed, but needs further work: 6.5 Control dynamics One of the biggest differences between the H.248 and OpenFlow protocols and models is related to the different control and connectivity dynamics.
+H.248 can be said to be session-based.
+In H.248 connections are established and removed dynamically in conformity with the sessions, calls or conferences.
+The packet forwarding is the result of connections.
+Connections are determined by Terminations, Contexts and Topologies that have a session-tied life cycle.
+The MGC handles also a session protocol.
+The OpenFlow model is not session-based.
+Its main focus is L2 and L3 packet forwarding and routing, rather than connections.
+In OpenFlow the packet forwarding is determined by relatively static, not session-tied, flow tables.
+NOTE: [ITU-T H.248.64] represents a rather exceptional case in the H.248 model as it is session-less.
+This Recommendation provides means for the control of packet forwading, in particular for the control of an IP router and therefore has a bigger analogy with the OpenFlow model.
+Following comments were made: a) "session-based" and "IP mode" are separate concepts, rather orthogonal (e.g., there might be a session-dependent IPR mode for NAT-less/NPT-less IPv6-to-IPv6 traffic and the media path routing realized as IPv6 routing header …); b) H.248 supports already call-/session-independent procedures besides call-/session-dependent-ones, thus, the stimuli triggering an H.248 procedure may origin in the call control plane or in the management plane; c) concept of semi-permanent bearer connections (H.248.21)}

 The fundamental procedures between the controlling and controlled entity are "control actions" in direction from controller (master) down to the controlled entity (slave).
 Control actions are normally "pushed" (push mode), i.e., the initial stimuli originates at controlling entity level, or could be also "pulled" (pull mode), i.e., the initial stimuli originates at the controlled entity.

 There are a plethora of use cases, possibilities, service scenarios concerning the stimuli type behind such a control action.
 Table 2 indicates typical timescales between "high dynamical", call dependent packet path (node) control till "static", "semi-permanent", call-independent packet path (node) control.